PrestaShop/docs/src/content/1.7/modules/sample_modules/view-order-hooks-demo.md

  - Customer's review card below the Messages card
  - Other orders from this customer card at the bottom of the page
  - Previous / Next order buttons at the top of the Order page

+While creating these components you will learn how to:

+ - Use Repository classes extending Symfony EntityRepository (https://symfony.com/doc/3.4/doctrine/repository.html)

 ## Prerequisites